For all international students

 How to apply

-The final detailed proposal shall be submitted online by 15 October 2021 at noon (Brussels time) at the latest.
+The final detailed proposal shall be submitted online by 1st April 2022 at the latest.

 To be eligible, proposals must meet the following conditions: